quant-sci/compute-geometry/README.md

 <img src="logo.png" width="400">
 </h1>

-Welcome to the **Geometry** library, a comprehensive computational geometry library for Python.
+Welcome to the **scikit-geometry** library, a comprehensive computational geometry library for Python.
 This library is designed to provide a set of tools and algorithms for solving geometric problems, making it a valuable resource for developers and researchers working in areas such as computer graphics, robotics, and geographic information systems.

 ## Features